-A spokesperson told iTnews that the platform – which Woolworths has been building since 2007 – is underpinned by multiple technologies from HPE, Google and Microsoft.
+A spokesperson told iTnews that the platform – which Woolworths has been building since 2007 – is underpinned by multiple technologies from Hewlett Packard Enterprise, Google and Microsoft.

 Woolworth also revealed that existing general manager of fintech Paul Monnington has been tasked with leading Wpay – which is still in the development phase – as its inaugural managing director.

 Monnington, who has previously worked for NAB and Oracle, has led the retailer’s financial services for several years, including the development of its Scan&Go technology.

 Scan&Go allows Woolworth’s loyalty program customers to scan and pay for items using their smartphone at 28 stores around Australia, more than half of which are in NSW.

 Commenting on his appointment, Monnington said Wpay arrives “with a strong Australian pedigree serving high volume retail brands across food and grocery, fuel, liquor, hospitality and e-commerce”.

 He added that – aside from payments – Wpay is looking forward to partnering with merchants to help them integrate “gifting, loyalty and direct marketing platforms to engage customers”.

 Woolworths also said that the Wpay team will look at “new ways to help customers pay digitally in-store in the months ahead”, though did not elaborate.

 “Payments are an increasingly important part of the shopping experience both in-store and online and we bring unique expertise to this space as retailers,” Banducci said.

 “We’ll continue to invest in our platform to unlock the best possible experience for our stores and merchant partners.”